-- Addition of wayfinding signage from I-26 to the new access at Colonial Life Boulevard to route traffic to Bush River Road; - Obtaining a Section 402 Land Disturbance Permit from SCDHEC requiring measure to contain/pre-treat stormwater runoff prior to discharging into receiving waters; - o Implementation of a Stormwater Prevention Plan; - Implementation of temporary and permanent stormwater management, erosion, and sediment controls; - Hydraulic analysis of floodplain crossings to meet the requirements of a FEMA "No-Rise" condition and SCDOT requirement of floodplain crossings to be analyzed for the 100-year flood; and - Compensatory mitigation for unavoidable stream and wetland impacts.
+- Any induced development within the communities that may occur would be compatible with existing development and consistent with local development plans, trends, and goals. - The Refined RPA is largely in the same footprint of the existing transportation corridor and impacts are less than they would be if the proposed project were to occur in a more forested or undeveloped setting. - Impacts of the project can be minimized and mitigated in many ways, including: - Addition of wayfinding signage from I-26 to the new access at Colonial Life Boulevard to route traffic to Bush River Road; - Obtaining a Section 402 Land Disturbance Permit from SCDHEC requiring measure to contain/pre-treat stormwater runoff prior to discharging into receiving waters; - o Implementation of a Stormwater Prevention Plan; - Implementation of temporary and permanent stormwater management, erosion, and sediment controls; - Hydraulic analysis of floodplain crossings to meet the requirements of a FEMA "No-Rise" condition and SCDOT requirement of floodplain crossings to be analyzed for the 100-year flood; and - o Compensatory mitigation for unavoidable stream and wetland impacts.

-3.15.2 CUMULATIVE EFFECTS
+3.15.3 CUMULATIVE EFFECTS